comp-bio-master/assignment-0/README.md

 ### 1. [Introducing the Shell](https://swcarpentry.github.io/shell-novice/01-intro/index.html)

-Nothing to note
+* If you are using GitHub CodeSpaces, after running `pwd` you should see `/home/vscode`

 ### 2. [Navigating Files and Directories](https://swcarpentry.github.io/shell-novice/02-filedir/index.html)

-> IMPORTANT!
-> For those using Github CodeSpaces for your terminal, after running the command `cd`, you will be taken to your home dir and it will be in a different location than Software Carpentry expects.
-Use `cd -` to get back to where you were.
+* those with Ubuntu running in windows won't have a `Desktop` dir unless you follow the data download instructions above.
+* realize that you will have your own home directory with your username.
+It won't be named `nelle`

 * use `ctrl+l` keystroke to clear the terminal (those with macs, try `command+l`).  that's a lower case `L`
 * my favorite `ls` flags, aka options
   * `ls -ltrh` list all file details (`l`) with human readable file sizes (`h`) in reverse (`r`) chronological order (`t`)
   * `ls -lh`  list all file details (`l`) with human readable file sizes (`h`)
   * `ls -lhd */` list all file details (`l`) with human readable file sizes (`h`), but only directories (`d`) not files
   * I've never used the `-F` flag, frankly you don't need it
-* those with Ubuntu running in windows won't have a `Desktop` dir unless you follow the data download instructions above.
-* realize that you will have your own home directory with your username.
-It won't be named `nelle`

 ### 3. [Working With Files and Directories](https://swcarpentry.github.io/shell-novice/03-create/index.html)